Do you live in the United Kingdom and suffer from opiate addiction?

 Naltrexone may not be approved in all countries for the treatment of addiction, but there are some studies coming out demonstrating its utility in treatment.
 Studies in Europe have shown that naltrexone helps increase the commitment to recovery and lowers the risk of relapse in people who use it.
 A naltrexone implant will lower that risk further it is thought since doses cannot be missed.

 What is known is that medication combined with traditional counselling and support groups provide some of the best chances of living a life in recovery.
 Naltrexone has not been shown to interfere with a person’s quality of life or their enjoyment of the fun things in their life.

-Drug Addictions that may be treated with Naltrexone
+Drug Addictions that may be treated with a Naltrexone implant

 - Heroin addiction